 The "Fault Line Opens Up and Swallows People" Myth

 Nearly every disaster movie features a dramatic scene where the ground splits open into a deep, glowing chasm that swallows cars, buildings, and people.
 This is pure fiction.
-Earthquakes on the San Andreas Fault occur along a strike-slip boundary—the two plates grind past each other horizontally.
+Earthquakes on the San Andreas Fault occur along a strike-slip boundary—the two tectonic plates grind past each other horizontally.
 The surface rupture is usually a crack or offset of a few feet, not a yawning pit.
-After the 1906 earthquake, the ground shifted laterally by as much as 20 feet in places, but it remained solid.
-The idea of the earth opening up and swallowing victims is a cinematic invention that has no basis in real earthquake mechanics.
+For example, after the 1906 earthquake, the ground shifted laterally by as much as 20 feet in some places, but the earth remained solid and did not open up to swallow anything whole.

 The "Instantaneous Total Destruction" Myth